-The Operating Partnership may prepay at any time all, or from time to time any part of, the Series D Notes or Series E Notes (as applicable), in an amount not less than 5% of the aggregate principal amount of any series of the Series D Notes or Series E Notes (as applicable) then outstanding in the case of a partial prepayment, at 100% of the principal amount so prepaid plus a Make-Whole Amount (as defined in the applicable Note Purchase Agreements).
+The Operating Partnership may prepay at any time all, or from time to time any part of, the Series D Notes, Series E Notes, or Series F Notes (as applicable), in an amount not less than 5% of the aggregate principal amount of any series of the Series D Notes, Series E Notes, or Series F Notes (as applicable) then outstanding in the case of a partial prepayment, at 100% of the principal amount so prepaid plus a Make-Whole Amount (as defined in the applicable Note Purchase Agreements).

 Each Note Purchase Agreement contains a number of customary financial covenants, including, without limitation, tangible net worth thresholds, secured and unsecured leverage ratios and fixed charge coverage ratios.
-Subject to the terms of the applicable Note Purchase Agreement and either the Series D Notes or Series E Notes (as applicable), upon certain events of default, including, but not limited to, (i) a default in the payment of any principal, Make-Whole Amount or interest under the Series D Notes and Series E Notes (as applicable), and (ii) a default in the payment of certain other indebtedness of the Operating Partnership, the Company or their subsidiaries, the principal and accrued and unpaid interest and the Make-Whole Amount on the outstanding Series D Notes and Series E Notes (as applicable) will become due and payable at the option of the Purchasers.
+Subject to the terms of the applicable Note Purchase Agreement and either the Series D Notes, Series E Notes, or Series F Notes (as applicable), upon certain events of default, including, but not limited to, (i) a default in the payment of any principal, Make-Whole Amount or interest under the Series D Notes, Series E Notes, and Series F Notes (as applicable), and (ii) a default in the payment of certain other indebtedness of the Operating Partnership, the Company or their subsidiaries, the principal and accrued and unpaid interest and the Make-Whole Amount on the outstanding Series D Notes, Series E Notes, and Series F Notes (as applicable) will become due and payable at the option of the Purchasers.

-The Operating Partnership's obligations under the Series D Notes and Series E Notes are fully and unconditionally guaranteed by the Company and certain of their subsidiaries.
+The Operating Partnership's obligations under the Series D Notes, Series E Notes, and Series F Notes are fully and unconditionally guaranteed by the Company and certain of their subsidiaries.

 Certain loans require us to comply with various financial covenants.
-As of June 30, 2017, the Operating Partnership was in compliance with these financial covenants.
+As of September 30, 2017, the Operating Partnership was in compliance with these financial covenants.